 Building a network of internal advocates is an important part of any change initiative.
 It involves identifying those team members who are seen as leaders, even if it’s not in their job title.

-“We look for those cheerleaders—the business users who become subject matter experts in the new system and new way of working,” Ed says.
+“We look for those cheerleaders—the business users who become subject matter experts in the new system and new way of working,” says Ed Caldwell, RGP VP, Change Management.
 “They’re the ones who help us bring other employees along.
 And in this case, we were able to build a change agent network that spanned all the functional areas and company locations.”

 These individuals meet on a regular basis to stay up to speed on project progress and all the latest changes.
 They’re the first to get updated and trained in the systems.
 And then, their role is to share this information with business users and managers in the different departments.